LiquidLessonPlans/Full_Stack_Java_Extended_4_1/qc-study/qc-spring.md

  - What are some examples of JSR-303 (Bean Validator) annotations?
    - @AssetFalse, @AssertTrue, @DecimalMax, @DecimalMin, @Digits, @Future, @Past, @Max, @Min, @NotNull, @Pattern
  - What is the purpose of the RestTemplate class within Spring?
+   - RestTemplate allows us to create a client that consumes a remote API inside our Spring application.
+This feature is depricated as of Spring version 5.
  - What is Spring Boot?
+   - Spring boot is a part of the Spring suite which allows us to rapidly begin an enterprise level spring application by eshewing boilerplate configuration in favor of highly opinionated ready-to-go project foundation.
  - Why is Spring Boot said to be "opinionated"?
+   - This means that Spring Boot is designed to be used in a specific way, and adhering to those opinions will allow us to fully leverage the benefits of this solution.
+The more we deviate from these opinions the more difficult it is to utilize the benefits of this solution.
  - What is the Spring Boot starter POM?
 Why is it useful?
+   - is a boilerplate POM.xml file which includes the neseccary dependencies for maven to acquire in order to start our project.
  - What are some notable features in Spring Boot?
+   - Pre built and configured SpringBootApplication ready to be run.
+   - Spring Initializr which generates the boilerplate opinionated foundation project for us.
+   - starter dependencies which include other necessary dependencies, starter-web, starter-data-jpa for instance.
+   - Spring Boot Actuator - lets us access API endpoints that can provide info about our program or even invoke behaviors like shutdown.
+   - Spring Boot DevTools - change certain features to make development easier (disable caching, automatic restarts)
  - What annotation is used to denote an application as a Spring Boot application?
 Where should this be placed?
+   - @EnableAutoConfiguration, or @SpringBootApplication.
+These are placed on the configuration class (either the class the main method appears in for component scanning, or the class that defines beans for java-class configuration).
  - What other annotations are implied by @SpringBootApplication?
+   - The @SpringBootApplication annotation is equivalent to using @Configuration, @EnableAutoConfiguration, and @ComponentScan with their default attributes. -Spring docs
  - What file formats does Spring Boot support for configuration?
+   - .xml, yaml, and .properties to name a few.
  - What is Spring Data JPA?
  - What is a repository interface?
  - How does Spring Data JPA figure out how to query our data source if it uses interfaces with no explicitly defined implementations?